 Key Members of the FSOC

-These officials work together to assess risks and make decisions to protect the stability of the financial system.
+These officials collaborate in order to determine risks and make decisions aimed at ensuring the stability of the financial system.

 How Does the FSOC Help Prevent Another Financial Crisis?